electron/electron/docs/api/session.md

 spell checker to correctly check their words you must call this API with an array of language codes.
 You can get the list of supported language codes with the `ses.availableSpellCheckerLanguages` property.

 **Note:** On macOS the OS spellchecker is used and will detect your language automatically.
-This API will return whichever languages have been configured by the OS.
+This API is a no-op on macOS.

 #### `ses.getSpellCheckerLanguages()`